 Practical travel tips for your trip

-- Transportation: A rental car is usually necessary for getting between courses and airport hubs like Phoenix Sky Harbor.
+Yes.
+A rental car is usually necessary for traveling between golf courses, resorts, and airport hubs like Phoenix Sky Harbor International Airport.

-- Early Tees: In summer, early mornings are best to beat heat and enjoy optimal playing conditions.
+During the summer months, early morning tee times are best to avoid extreme heat and enjoy optimal playing conditions.

 Product Manager - US & Mid Haul